Flooring Tips

 High-gloss floors are being left behind.
 In their place, matte, wire-brushed, and low-sheen finishes are leading hardwood trends in 2026.
 These finishes enhance the natural look and texture of the wood grain without the reflective shine that shows every footprint and smudge.

-Wire-brushed finishes in particular add a light surface texture that makes floors feel more tactile and organic — and makes everyday wear virtually invisible.
+Wire-brushed finishes in particular add a light surface texture that makes floors feel more tactile and organic.
+Everyday wear becomes virtually invisible.
 For families with kids and pets, this is a major quality-of-life improvement.

 The Bottom Line

 Stop by our showroom or contact us and walk the samples in person.
 There's no better way to see how a floor will actually look and feel in your home.
-We'll walk you through durability ratings, finish options, and real installation costs so you can make a confident decision.
+We install hardwood across Winter Haven and Polk County, and we'll walk you through durability ratings, finish options, and real installation costs so you can make a confident decision.
 Ask about financing if you'd like to spread the project over time.

 More flooring tips